Travel Training

 Everyone should have the opportunity to be as independent as they can be in all areas of their lives.
 At the heart of independence is the ability to travel independently and to be able to use public transport.
 This is an essential requirement of daily life which is often taken for granted by the majority of the travelling public.

-We believe that safe, responsible, independent travel helps to promote inclusion for our trainees and is a vital step towards independence in their future by helping to support their integration into education, employment and society in general.
+We believe that safe and independent travel helps to promote inclusion, particularly for children, young people and adults with a learning disability or learning difficulties, mobility or sensory impairments.
+This is a vital step towards independence for their future helping to support access to education, employment and society in general.

 The benefits of travel training

-- It is a big step towards independence for our trainees, meaning they rely less on parents or carers to transport them from A to B.
+• It is a big step towards independence, meaning less reliance on parents or carers to transport them from A to B.

 Potential trainees are referred to the Travel Training Team by parents or carers, schools or colleges, social workers or other agencies.
 The information collected is used to determine the suitability of the person being referred, and includes personal information, relevant medical history, the destination and information about any mobility, sight, hearing or behavioural issues.